Authentication Swiftlet

 </swiftlet>

-- Create users, assigning each to a group and resource limit group.
+- Assign users to this resource limit group.

 <swiftlet name="sys$authentication" authentication-enabled="true">